rayarachelian/lisaem/README.md

 Lisa Emulator Source Build README                    http://lisaem.sunder.net/
 ------------------------------------------------------------------------------

+## 2019.12.25

+Cleaned up a bunch of stuff and fixed builds on both Windows and macos X.
+Both now install properly.
+There are still some bugs.
+Windows crashes on the hq3x renderer, and quits (I think on sound), but can now found its resources.
+Also cleaned up the old upper case function names in bashbuild that were a holdover from the 1.3.0 days.

 ## 2019.12.12
 I rewrote a lot of the 1.3.0 build scripts and separated the fn's out to their own include files, standardized the build scripts to the new "buildbash"